Splines/homepage/_drafts/server-side-validation-rails-turbo.md

 ```

 ## Inline server-side validation errors

 So far so good.
 But how to show these error messages to the user inside a web form next to the respective input fields?
 Easy: whenever `@event.save` returns `false` (indicating there was a problem, e.g. a failed validation), send back the HTML of the entire page.
+Rails includes the errors by its own (see also next section).

 ```rb
 // +++FILENAME+++ controllers/events_controller.rb